JonathanYuan23/LoanLens/README.md

 ## Query tests
 under directory `LoanLens/test`
-- details, descriptions, performance tuning, etc are all provided in report.pdf
+- details, descriptions, performance analysis, etc are all provided in report.pdf

 ### Test with sample data
 - Queries and their respective outputs are under `LoanLens/test/test_sample`